NeuroTechX/ntx_slack_archive/_montreal.md

  >I had an idea along this line a while back, even discussed it with the guys of LANDR.
 The first step I envisioned was to build a soiund browser, pretty much in the same way as the Neurable works.
 Sounds would be clustered and the subject would do some kind of gradient descent toward its desired sound.

+10/23/2017 3:22 AM

+ **fred-simard** :

+ >It's a big project, but it would be exrremely onteresting